SteelCompendium/data-rules-md-dse/Abilities/Talent/1st-Level Features/Materialize.md

 feature_type: ability
 file_basename: Materialize
 file_dpath: Talent/1st-Level Features
-flavor: You picture an object in your mind and give it form-directly above your opponent's head.
+flavor: You picture an object in your mind and give it form—directly above your opponent's head.
 item_id: materialize
 item_index: '03'